 Daniel J. Chalfen is a documentary film and television producer and the co-founder of Naked Edge Films.

-Daniel’s other recent documentaries include Participant Media’s "State 194” which premiered at the 2012 Toronto International Film Festival, screened at the 2013 Berlin Film Festival, and was released theatrically in the US in May 2013; the Columbia DuPont award-winning “The Revisionaries,” which premiered at the 2012 Tribeca Film Festival where it won the Special Jury Award and was acquired by Kino Lorber, and which broadcast in the US on PBS’ Independent Lens series in January 2013; “Code of the West,” which premiered at SXSW in March 2012 and following a 12-city theatrical run was broadcast on PBS in Fall 2013 and was awarded the CINE Golden Eagle Award winner for Televised News Division – Investigative Reporting; “Pretty Old,” executive produced by Sarah Jessica Parker, which premiered at the Santa Barbara International Film Festival in January 2012, where it won the Jury Award for Best Documentary, and was released across North America in early 2014; "Farewell to Hollywood," executive produced by Livestrong, which premiered at IDFA in November 2013 and will be released in the US in 2015; and "Town Hall," which was broadcast on PBS in 2014.
+Daniel’s other recent documentaries include Participant Media’s "State 194” which premiered at the Toronto International Film Festival, screened at the Berlin Film Festival, and was released theatrically in the US in May 2013; the Columbia DuPont award-winning “The Revisionaries,” which premiered at the Tribeca Film Festival where it won the Special Jury Award and was acquired by Kino Lorber, and which broadcast in the US on PBS’ Independent Lens series; “Code of the West,” which premiered at SXSW and following a 12-city theatrical run was broadcast on PBS and was awarded the CINE Golden Eagle Award winner for Televised News Division – Investigative Reporting; “Pretty Old,” executive produced by Sarah Jessica Parker, which premiered at the Santa Barbara International Film Festival, where it won the Jury Award for Best Documentary; "Farewell to Hollywood," executive produced by Livestrong, which premiered at IDFA; and "Town Hall," which was broadcast on PBS.

 Daniel’s non-fiction television series include “Happy France” for ARTE and “Ordinary People,” which was broadcast worldwide.